For some, scent defines who they are.

 Sniffing out your perfect fragrance comes down to two things: your preference and your body’s chemistry.
 Once you find a scent you like, trying it out is vital—what smells good in the bottle might not be the same once it’s on your skin, since everyone’s hormones and pheromones are different, which ultimately affects the final smell.
 It might take a bit of trial and error to connect with your ideal scent, but we’ve got a few tips that’ll make it a little easier.

 Know what you like (and what you don’t)

 Did you know that our sense of smell is closely linked to memories?
 Think back to a scent that’s familiar and you might also conjure up a few memories that go along with it.
 The scent of flowers on a warm, sunny spring day; the scent of a fresh rainfall as walked to school; or maybe the musky scent of your dad’s cologne that would linger long after he’d left a room.
 Take a moment to think about some of your favorite (or even some of your least favorite!) scents, and the emotions they evoke.
 Then, make a list of those scents.
 It’s a great place to start your smelly journey!

 Though each one of our perfumes is unique, we can put them into a few descriptive categories to help narrow down your search for the perfect fragrance.

 These perfumes are romantic and complex.
 They inspire confidence, sensuality and love with prominent notes of rose, jasmine and lavender.

-Energizing, refreshing scents like citrus, mint and green grassy aromas grace these perfumes.
-Spritz or dab on for an uplifting experience that’ll set the intention for your day.
+Energizing, refreshing scents like lemon, orange, ginger and bergamot can give you an instant boost and bring to mind sunny days even when you're in the depths of winter.
+Spritz a dab for an uplifting experience that'll set the intention for your day.

 Nostalgic scents like vanilla, coffee and tonka create perfumes that feel both comfortable and indulgent.
 These fragrances are reminiscent of warm hospitality and inspire feelings of contentment.